Now accepting proposal drafts for our new

-The Arts & Humanities Touring Grants, which help offset the cost of bringing quality performers, storytellers and more into your community, will open this month.
+The Arts & Humanities Touring Grants, which help offset the cost of bringing quality performers, storytellers and more into your community, is open.
 These grants cover up to 40% of a performer's fees and travel; grantees are responsible for the remainder.
 To learn more information about these grants, visit the Touring Grants page here.
 Money is awarded

 on a first-come, first-serve basis and may run out quickly.
 Apply early to ensure funding for your event.
 All events must occur between Dec.
 1, 2014 and August 2015.
 APPLY HERE.